 - Semi- or partial vegetarian: Includes plant foods and may include chicken or fish, dairy products, and eggs.
 It does not include red meat.

 - Pescatarian: Includes plant foods and seafood.

 A well-planned vegetarian diet can meet your nutrition needs.
 Reducing the amount of meat in your diet may improve your health.
 Eating a vegetarian diet may help you:

-- Lower levels of obesity
+- Reduce your chance of obesity

-- Reduced risk for heart disease
+- Reduce your risk of heart disease

-- Lower blood pressure
+- Lower your blood pressure

 Compared to non-vegetarians, vegetarians usually eat:

 - Fewer calories from fat (especially saturated fat)